Elizabeth O'Farrell: Life after The Rising

 O'Farrell spent the rest of her life working as a midwife and nurse in the National Maternity Hospital, Dublin.
 When the Irish Government allowed the Bureau of Military History to begin collecting oral history of the Irish Revolutionary period for historical purposes, O'Farrell refused to participate, declaring: "All governments since 1921 have betrayed the Republic."

 In the fifties she made speeches on behalf of the republican movement and raised funds for republican prisoners.

-Elizabeth died aged 73 on 25 June 1957, while on holiday in Fatima House in Bray, County Wicklow, and she is buried in the Glasnevin Cemetery next to Julia Grenan in the republican plot.
+O'Farrell died aged 73 on 25 June 1957, while on holiday in Fatima House in Bray, County Wicklow, and she is buried in the Glasnevin Cemetery next to Julia Grenan in the republican plot.

-That Elizabeth and Julia were romantic partners is now widely considered to be the case.
+That O'Farrell and Grenan were romantic partners is now widely considered to be the case.
 The significant closeness they displayed, the fact they lived together for 30 years, the fact that neither was ever married to a man and the fact they were buried beside each other are all considered indicators of a more intimate relationship than publicly stated.
 Similarly, their comrades in the 1916 Rising, Kathleen Lynn and Madeleine ffrench-Mullen, are also considered to be another "unstated" couple, as were Margaret Skinnider and Nora O'Keeffe, all of whom were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).